 Have a little extra money to invest?
 There are several types of programmable “smart bulbs” available.
 These bulbs mimic the quality of light outside in a gradually changing spectrum that may be even better for workers’ circadian rhythms than a constant stream of blue light.
 They also allow a more nuanced control of light quality—each day in the office is different, and being able to gauge and respond to the office’s needs is bound in increase quality of work, and quality of life.
 These bulbs include Phillips Hue Lighting and LumiFi, among others.

 If you do invest in those specialty bulbs, Erick Lopez, maintenance supervisor at Managed by Q, recommends keeping several extra on hand.
 “When a bulb goes out you want to be able to replace it immediately and not wait for an order to come in and lose productivity due a dark workspace.”
-A maintenance service provider, such as Managed by Q, can install and replace specialty bulbs and light fixtures, and can help you rearrange work areas to be closer to windows.
+Managed by Q's vetted, maintenance service providers can install and replace specialty bulbs and light fixtures, and can help you rearrange work areas to be closer to windows.

 Photography by Melissa Morgan Walbridge